Table of Contents[Hide][Show]

 On mountain, the whole family can enjoy the Breathtaker Alpine Coaster, the rock climbing wall or other exciting activities deep in the Lost Forest.

 Set in the White River National Forest, Vail is home to one of the largest ski resorts in the US.
 It is a popular area for skiing, mountain biking, fly fishing and outdoor concerts.
-The Bavarian cobblestone villages are walking villages, dotted with shops, restaurants, art galleries and parks.
+The Bavarian-style cobblestone towns are pedestrian villages, dotted with shops, restaurants, art galleries and parks.
 Gore Creek cuts through town and is a play area for kids and adults alike.

-The mountain itself offers mountain bike trails, plus the mountain top playground of Epic Discovery.
+The mountain itself offers mountain bike trails in addition to the mountain top playground of Epic Discovery.
 After riding the gondola up the mountain for a scenic ride, visitors can ride an alpine coaster, challenge themselves on ropes courses or soar over the mountain on zip lines.

 The town is also home to an unending variety of events including a great orchestral line up at Bravo!
-Vail Music festival.
-But the Gerald R Ford Amphitheater is not the only place you will find outdoor music.
+Vail Music Festival at the Gerald R Ford Amphitheater.
+But that’s not the only place you will find outdoor music.
 Visitors may also stumble across music at the farmers market, Solaris Plaza or while walking through the villages.